Darby's Rangers: Production

-Warner Brothers had produced a financial and critical hit in 1955's Battle Cry, and was anxious to repeat the success with a film based on Major James Altieri's novel "Darby's Rangers".
+Warner Bros.
+Pictures had produced a financial and critical hit in 1955's Battle Cry, and was anxious to repeat the success with a film based on Major James Altieri's novel "Darby's Rangers".
 Altieri was known to Warner Brothers, as he had been technical advisor on Force of Arms (1951).
 Director William Wellman had established a reputation for turning out top war films with The Story of G.I.
 Joe and Battleground.
 He agreed to the film on the condition that Warner Brothers finance his dream project, Lafayette Escadrille, about his experience as a pilot in the famed World War I French Foreign Legion air squadron.
 Warner Brothers insisted on emphasizing the romantic pairings of most of the leads to emulate its success doing so in Battle Cry.

 A problem arose with the United States Army.
 The United States Marine Corps had enthusiastically lent bases, Marine extras, and film of its campaigns to Hollywood films to boost its public image.
 While the Army had as well, it was not so keen on this project, reflecting its feeling that Ranger operations had led to heavy losses of excellent soldiers it thought would have been better employed leading regular infantry units.
 By the 1950s, rather than the separate Ranger units shown in the movie, the Army preferred training individual officers and NCOs at the Ranger School, who then returned to their units and trained them in Ranger tactics and military values.
 Thus, the U.S. Army's co-operation was limited to training the actors and providing black-and-white stock footage.